OsloMET-ML-gruppe-2018/classification-of-vector-images/reports/meetings/meeting_15_09.md

 | Bendik |

 ### Pourpose
- - Working together on the first sub goal
+ - Working together on the first sub goal from Henrik: "Test PNG images on exisisting trained models".

 ### Discussion